Xiao Jianhua: Canadian officials barred from tycoon's China trial

 The Chinese-Canadian tycoon's trial was said to have started on Monday, five years after he disappeared from a luxury Hong Kong hotel.

-His case remains shrouded in secrecy, and the exact nature of his charges is still not known.
+His case remains shrouded in secrecy, and the authorities have not specified what charges he faces.

-Chinese authorities have yet to comment publicly on the trial, which was announced by Canada earlier this week.
+Chinese authorities have yet to comment publicly on the trial, or said where it is taking place.

 On Tuesday, in a statement to reporters, Canada's embassy in China said their consular officials had made "several requests" to attend the trial proceedings.